200 hour Teacher Training

 November 8 - December 5, 2014, Rishikesh, India

 “As a warrior you take responsibility for holding the balance between light and dark within you and, by extension, the world around you, and ultimately when you go deep enough, the universe.”

 Why is this training unique?

-The Yin Spiral Yoga training has been developed by Beta Lisboa combining over twenty years of study, practice and teaching to deliver a unique program which blends traditional hatha yoga, Daoism, martial arts, yin yoga, Myofascial release on the mat and Mindfulness meditation.
+The Yin Spiral Yoga Teacher Training has been developed by Beta Lisboa combining over twenty years of study, practice and teaching to deliver a unique program which blends traditional Hatha yoga, Daoism, martial arts, Yin yoga, Myofascial release on the mat and Mindfulness meditation.